-Deficiencies in minerals and macronutrients -- protein, carbohydrates and fat -- can also stunt growth in kids, as can getting too few calories.
+Deficiencies in minerals, protein, carbohydrates and fat can also stunt growth in kids, as can getting too few calories.
 The National Heart, Lung and Blood Institute suggests kids ages 4 to 8 need 1,200 to 2,000 calories daily, while children ages 9 to 13 require 1,600 to 2,600 calories and teens ages 14 to 18 need 1,800 to 3,200 calories per day.
 For kids ages 4 and up, 45 to 65 percent of calories should be from carbs, 25 to 35 percent from fat and 10 to 30 percent from dietary protein.
-Essential minerals important to maximize growth include chromium, calcium, copper, iron, iodine, potassium, zinc, selenium, phosphorus, magnesium, manganese and molybdenum.

 Healthy Food Choices

-- University of Rochester Medical Center: Your Child and Vitamin D
+- University of Rochester Medical Center: Health Encyclopedia: Vitamin D

 - National Heart, Lung and Blood Institute: Balance Food and Activity